We keep the School Wellbeing Service Privacy Notice under review. It was last reviewed and updated in December 2022.

 - educational settings

-- professionals from Health, Social Care and Early Help teams
+- professionals from the NHS, Health, Social Care and Early Help teams

-We may use the personal data to create statistics that are anonymous and cannot be linked back to your family or individuals.
+We may use the personal data to create statistics and reports that are anonymous and cannot be linked back to you, your family or individuals.

 We could use these statistics to see how the SWS, the wider Council and its partners are supporting families and individuals, to help design better services and to contribute to national surveys and government returns, for example to the Department for Education (DfE), or to NHS clinical commissioning groups.